mwpastore/sinja/README.md

   a resource are not always the same as those for updating and/or destroying a resource, and vice-versa.
-For example, a user may be able to delete a resource or subtract a relationship link without being able to see the resource or its full relationship linkage.
+For example, a user may be able to delete a resource or subtract a relationship link without being able to see the resource or its relationship linkage.

 * How do I control access to the resource locator?